metalandcoffee/react-weather-app/README.md

 ### Pending improvements:

--   Add To-Do List functionality
+-   Add To-Do List functionality,
--   Look into Realm/Context Manager to minimize API calls (without need for dB)
+-   Look into Realm/Context Manager to minimize API calls (without need for dB).
--   Be able to search by zipcode
+-   ~~Be able to search by zipcode~~
--   Add google maps
+-   Add google maps.
--   So different weather icons based on queried weather
+-   So different weather icons based on queried weather.
--   Find ways to minimize API calls
+-   Find ways to minimize API calls.
+-   Look into React Context to share data globally without manually having to thread it through each component.
+-   Non-US zip codes?
+(222521) work?

 Resources/Things to Note